aslaton4/Group9-Project-3/README.md

     - the dataset used in this project is provided as food_order.csv (uploaded in the resources folder in repository).
 This data contains records of food deliveries in New York City.
 - Class lectures/recordings
 - Tutoring Sessions
-- Group work with preferences
+- Group work with peers
 - Youtube tutorials on ETL pipelines and database management
 - Chatgpt